Treat Splunk documentation as a recommendation

-- Offer users encouragement, best practices, and the optimal way to use their product for their specific use case.
+- Offer users encouragement, best practices, and the optimal way to use their product for their specific scenario.

 - Don't use phrases like "It is recommended to", "Splunk recommends", or "We recommend".
 Instead, rephrase recommendations as requirements or best practices.

 - Explain the reason why something is recommended instead of stating that it's recommended.

 - Use callout boxes to bring attention to important information that a user needs to be aware of, such as how to avoid data loss, but don't document worst-case scenarios or situations a user can avoid.

 - Include prerequisites, requirements, and decision support when necessary.

 - If there are multiple ways to do something, phrase the recommended way as an imperative statement and place that method before the other options.

 Writing factual, direct statements helps a user understand why an option is a good idea and whether it applies to them.
 See the following examples:

 |To minimize system impact, perform this action outside of normal business hours.||It is recommended to perform this action outside of normal business hours.|

 |Concealing specific values in spans is the best way to hide sensitive information in spans.||We recommend concealing specific values in spans.|